|Traffic accident, theft, lost and found ｜ Fire｜|

 If a major earthquake happens while you are away from home, you may have to walk to return home, as public transport such as trains or buses may not be available.
 To assist those who need to walk home during such time, the Tokyo Metropolitan Government has designated 16 major roads and convenience stores, family restaurants, existing public high schools or gas stations to provide water, restrooms and necessary information as "aid routes" and "aid stations," respectively.

 The "Emergency Message Dial" service allows a person in an earthquake-damaged area to record his/her own message, which can be retrieved by others who wish to know the whereabouts of that person.
 This is a temporary service and NTT will announce the beginning of the service on TV and radio.
+It also features a service that uses mobile phones and the internet to ascertain the safety of those in the area of the disaster.

 |Numbers to call in case of emergency ｜ Traffic accident, theft, lost and found ｜ Fire|